Nerdward/batch_gh_archive/README.md

     ```bash
     terraform apply
     ```
-5. Confirm that the infrastructure has been created on the AWS console.
+5. Confirm that the infrastructure has been created on the AWS console.batch_gh_archive
 #### Initialise Airflow
 Airflow is run in a docker container.
 This section contains steps on initisialing Airflow resources
 1. Navigate to the [airflow](./airflow/) folder